-While becoming a lawful permanent resident status has many practical benefits and several advantages, the U.S. citizenship benefits that come with naturalization are far greater.
+While becoming a lawful permanent resident has many practical benefits and advantages, the U.S. citizenship benefits that come with naturalization are far greater.
 For many permanent residents, citizenship is the natural next step after becoming a permanent resident.
 However, citizenship comes with responsibilities as well.

 The Rights of a US Citizen after Naturalization

 Obtaining United States citizenship means you cannot be deported to your home country of former citizenship or nationality.
 Naturalized citizens have just as much right as any other American to live and work in the United States.

 You can travel with one of the most powerful passports in the world.
 A major benefit of U.S. citizenship is applying for a U.S. passport after receiving your Certificate of Naturalization.
 With a U.S. passport, you can travel to more than 180 destinations for short-term trips without a visa.

 Once obtaining U.S. citizenship, you can obtain federal benefits available only to U.S. citizens.
 Upon naturalizing, you’ll gain full access to certain government benefits programs, such as federal college financial aid assistance available only to U.S. citizens.